10 Safety Tips for Driving in Niue

 1. Drive on the Left Side of the Road

 In Niue, traffic moves on the left side of the road.
-This will be familiar for visitors coming from New Zealand and Australia.
+This will be familiar to visitors coming from New Zealand and Australia.
 However, if you come from a country where you usually drive on the right side of the road, you’ll need to be extra mindful when driving to not fall into your usual habits.
 Remind yourself that you need to drive on the left side of the road every time you get in the car and every time you pull out of a junction – the times when people most slip up!
-For more road rules, see the 10 Road Rules for Niue You Need to Know.

 10 Safety Tips for Driving in Niue(c) niuepocketguide.com